Search: Advanced search

 National Carp Control Plan (2017).
 Strategic Research and technology Plan

-Manual of Diagnostic Tests for Aquatic Animals (2012) Koi Herpesvirus Disease Chapter 2.3.7.
-OIE World Organisation for Animal Health.
+Manual for Diagnostic Tests for Aquatic Animals (2017) Koi Herpesvirus Disease Chapter 2.3.7 OIE World Organisation for Animal Health.